slerman12/BrokenWisdoms-V3-in-progress/2-Opposing-Views/Medical-Malpractices-2.md

 The war and rough upbringings mean my family neurologically has some downregulated levels of GABA, and perhaps toughens through what most would call PTSD, in the way hobbits do: cheerfully, working hard, not realizing the pressure on us.

+It takes a lot—a lot—for that awareness to realize.

 ## Psychiatry at the University of Rochester's Strong Hospital

 I'm $5\text{'}5\text{'' } 110\text{lb}$. *I came into the medical system for eczema, and came into the University of Rochester's medical system that summer 2017 for eczema.* I was never hospitalized previously.